 “Corrs is passionate about supporting a new generation of entrepreneurs and we look forward to sharing our knowledge with early start-ups who are already disrupting a number of industries.”

-The Corrs Entrepreneurs’ Scholarship, to the value of $25,000, will be offered to one student enrolled in the Master of Entrepreneurship to provide financial assistance for living and learning expenses.
+The Corrs Entrepreneurs’ Scholarship, to the value of A$25,000, will be offered to one student enrolled in the Master of Entrepreneurship to provide financial assistance for living and learning expenses.

 Corrs joins other major corporates who have also supported entrepreneurship in Australia through individual scholarships.
 Corporate scholarships have also been announced by Credit Suisse and Australia Post.
 Naomi Milgrom has funded a scholarship for women entrepreneurs and Ormond alumni have also created a scholarship fund.